gdv/foundationsCS-2018/docs/sql-01-sfw.md

 On the customers table of the sample database [NorthWind](https://github.com/gdv/foundationsCS-2018/raw/master/ex-data/Northwind_small.sqlite) compute:

-1.  the contents of the table
+1.  the contents of the table product
-1.  the values of the ID field
+1.  the values of the ID (primary key) of products
-1.  the values of the last_name and first_name fields
+1.  the values of the contactname and contacttitle fields of customer
-1.  the tuples with a non-NULL note
+1.  the employees with a NULL note
 1.  the total number of orders
 1.  the number of orders for each customer
-1.  for each customer, the number of orders such that the shipping fee is larger than 20.
+1.  for each customer, the number of orders such that ShipVia is 2.